wearefrank/ladybug/CONTRIBUTING.md

 The next choice for starting Ladybug has to do with the front-end.
 The project you are looking at, the Ladybug backend, includes a front-end based on library Echo2.
 This library is end-of-life, so a new front-end, GitHub project ladybug-frontend, is being developed that is based on Angular.
 This is project https://github.com/wearefrank/ladybug-frontend.
 Ladybug is shipped with ladybug-frontend included (as Maven dependency).
 For testing purposes, it is often useful to start a separate instance of ladybug-frontend using NodeJS.
 This instance updates dynamically when the source code of ladybug-frontend is changed, allowing for fast development.
 This can be done both for Ladybug without Frank!Framework as for Ladybug as part of the Frank!Framework.
 In the latter case, the ladybug-frontend is shown *popped-out*, without the main menu of the Frank!Framework next to it.

 The next choice has to do with fine-tuning the Frank!Framework.
 The Frank!Framework uses Spring to configure Ladybug.
 Users of the Frank!Framework change this configuration, for example to add columns to the table in the debug tab.
 We use another test project, ladybug-ff-test-webapp (https://github.com/wearefrank/ladybug-ff-test-webapp), to test alternative Spring configurations.
 This is small Java project that has the Frank!Framework as a Maven dependency.

+Choosing Spring profiles also applies to running Ladybug without the Frank!Framework using ladybug-test-webapp.

 Finally, there is the choice whether to build the code locally or to use pre-built artifacts from the Nexus server managed by the maintainers of the Frank!Framework (or the Nexus server Maven Central for official releases of the Frank!Framework).
 Local builds are typically SNAPSHOT versions while Nexus releases do not.
 Nightly builds have a timestamp in their version number while official releases are of the form x.y.z without SNAPSHOT and without a timestamp.